 What's happened

-Judge Zahid N. Quraishi criticized the management of the New Jersey US Attorney's Office during a sentencing hearing, questioning the legality of its leadership structure amid ongoing disputes over appointments and handling of child pornography cases.
-The judge ordered officials to testify in May.
+Judge Zahid Quraishi criticized the management of the New Jersey US Attorney's Office during a sentencing hearing, questioning the legality of its leadership structure amid ongoing disputes over appointments and handling of child pornography cases.
+Officials are ordered to testify in May.

 What's behind the headline?